Jacob B. Sweitzer: Gettysburg

 At the Battle of Gettysburg, the V Corps arrived early on July 2, 1863, after a hard march from Unionville, Maryland.
 The First Division, temporarily led by Brig.
 Gen. James Barnes, was sent to the left flank to aid III Corps.
 Sweitzer’s brigade and that of Col. William S. Tilton went into action between the Wheatfield and the Peach Orchard.
-(The Third Brigade, under Col. Strong Vincent was detached and sent to Little Round Top.)
-The two brigades were deployed at a perpendicular angle to one another, which made their position hard to maintain under attack.
+(The Third Brigade, under Col. Strong Vincent, was detached and sent to Little Round Top.)
+The two brigades were deployed at a perpendicular angle to one another, making their position difficult to maintain under attack.
 After enduring Confederate assaults, General Barnes decided to withdraw from an exposed position.
 Sweitzer’s report describes the order to withdraw as "peremptory".

 Sweitzer’s command, however, was sent back into the fight, entering the Wheatfield.
 It was flanked, however, by Confederate Brig.
 Gen. William T. Wofford's brigade, suffering serious losses.
-Col. Harrison Jeffords of the 4th Michigan Infantry was killed when Confederate soldiers tried to capture his regiment’s flag.
+Col. Harrison Jeffords of the 4th Michigan Infantry Regiment was killed when Confederate soldiers tried to capture his regiment’s flag.
 The brigade withdrew toward Little Round Top and was positioned in that vicinity for the remainder of the battle.
 It later participated in the retreat of the Confederate army.
-Sweitzer had only three regiments present (the 9th Massachusetts Regiment was on detached duty).
+Sweitzer had only three regiments present (the 9th Massachusetts Infantry Regiment was on detached duty).
 He reported that his regiments lost 466 out of 1,010 present on the field.

-Sweitzer retained his brigade in the autumn of 1863, participating in the earlier stages of Bristoe Campaign and in the Mine Run Campaign.
+Sweitzer retained his brigade in the autumn of 1863, participating in the earlier stages of the Bristoe campaign and in the Mine Run campaign.

 After Gettysburg

 When the Army of the Potomac was reorganized preceding Lt.
 Gen. Ulysses S. Grant's Overland Campaign, Sweitzer retained brigade command in Griffin’s First Division.
 His brigade absorbed Tilton’s 22nd Regiment Massachusetts Volunteer Infantry.
 Sweitzer led the brigade at the Battle of the Wilderness and the Battle of Spotsylvania.
 Sweitzer distinguished himself at the Battle of North Anna, holding the exposed right flank of V Corps during a Confederate attack near Jericho Mills.
-He also commanded these troops at the Battle of Cold Harbor and the early stages of the Siege of Petersburg.
+He also commanded these troops at the Battle of Cold Harbor and the early stages of the siege of Petersburg.

 Sweitzer was mustered out with his regiment on July 13, 1864.
 He received a brevet promotion to the rank of brigadier general for "war service" on March 13, 1865.

 Postbellum activities

-After leaving the army, Sweitzer settled in Pittsburgh, Pennsylvania.
-He resumed legal practice in Pittsburgh.
-Sweitzer died on November 7, 1888, and was buried at Allegheny Cemetery.
+After leaving the army, Sweitzer settled in Pittsburgh and resumed his legal practice there.
+Sweitzer died at his home in Allegheny City on November 9, 1888, and was buried at Allegheny Cemetery.

+Family

+His younger brother Nelson Bowman Sweitzer (December 12, 1828 – March 7, 1898) was an 1853 West Point graduate and career cavalry officer who was also brevetted brigadier general for his Civil War service as colonel of the 16th New York Cavalry Regiment.